 AVs technologies have the potential to change transportation and our daily life.
 These technologies could improve road safety, change traffic patterns and congestion, and reduce energy use.
-Additionally, AVs can generate useful data from these connected vehicles, which including both vehicle-centric and infrastructure-oriented data.
+Additionally, AVs can generate useful data from connected vehicles, including both vehicle-centric and infrastructureoriented data.
 However, the implementation of AVs is still facing several kinds of barriers including vehicle costs, legislation and regulation, and unusual risk related to security and privacy.

-2.3.1 Potential Benefits
+2.3.1.
+Potential Benefits